MaynardMiner/SWARM/README.md

 **Features**

--Works within HiveOS, all linux miners- AMD miners Windows cannot use.
+-Works within HiveOS, all linux miners- AMD Miners for windows are new and expirmental.

 -No Windows WDDM driver stack means faster spool up times compared to windows.
 Critical for profit switching.